multimokia/MAS-Util-Better-Loading/game/Submods/Utilities/README.md

   - All UNIX paths ***start*** with `/`, and as such, their paths break.
 For example, `/home/user/Desktop/...` turns into `home/user/Desktop/...`.
 Which isn't valid.

 - Windows gets away with this because of its *drive letters*.
 Since `C:/Users/User/Desktop/...` doesn't start with `/`, it doesn't change, making the path valid.

+This utility is compatible with the [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin/releases/latest)!
+Give it an install to make updating this utility easier.

+### Please report any and all problems in the `issues` tab.
+###### Thank you